yydonny/weiyi/readme.md

 3. possible position = normal movement (same color will block movement) and capture movement (only different color can be captured), not only depends on , and constrained to chessboard boundary and type constraint
+4. it is assumed that initial piece position can not occupy/capture spot where another piece already has been placed.

 Class design:
 1. chessboard class